balrok/web_video/README.md

 Maybe you also have a better idea for this

 Also added my crossdomain.xml - this is required for HLS and DASH and save you a google-search

+## TODO

+* add a small example here folder with some imgs and videos to easily check if it works